-We may redeem the Bonds, in whole or in part, without penalty within 18 months of maturity.
+We may redeem the Bonds, in whole or in part, without penalty within six months of maturity.
 If the Bonds are renewed for an additional term, we may redeem the Bonds at any time during such renewal period.
-Any redemption of a Bond will be at a price equal to the then outstanding principal on the Bonds being redeemed, plus any accrued but unpaid interest on such Bonds, plus any Contingent Interest Payment due to such Bondholder.
+Any redemption of a Bond will be at a price equal to the then outstanding principal on the Bonds being redeemed, plus any accrued but unpaid interest on such Bonds.
 If we plan to redeem the Bonds, we are required to give notice of redemption not less than 5 days nor more than 60 days prior to any redemption date to each Bondholder's address appearing in the securities register maintained by the trustee.
 In the event we elect to redeem less than all of the Bonds, the particular Bonds to be redeemed will be selected by the trustee by such method as the trustee shall deem fair and appropriate.